Women's suffrage in the United Kingdom: Parliament expands suffrage 1918

 During the war, a select group of parliamentary leaders decided on a policy that would expand the suffrage to all men over the age of 21, and 'propertied women' - women married under law to a man - over the age of 30.
 Asquith, an opponent, was replaced as prime minister in late 1916 by David Lloyd George who had, for his first ten years as an MP, argued against women having the franchise.

 During the war there was a serious shortage of able-bodied men and women were able to take on many of the traditionally male roles.
 With the approval of the trade unions, "dilution" was agreed upon.
 Complicated factory jobs handled by skilled men were diluted or simplified so that they could be handled by less skilled men and women.
 The result was a large increase in women workers, concentrated in munitions industries of highest priority to winning the war.
-This led to an increased societal understanding of what work women were capable of.
-Some believe that the franchise was partially granted in 1918 because of a decline in anti-suffrage hostility caused by pre-war militant tactics.
-However, others believe that politicians had to cede at least some women the vote so as to avoid the promised re-resurgence of militant suffrage action.
-Many of the major women's groups strongly supported the war effort.
-The Women's Suffrage Federation, based in the east end and led by Sylvia Pankhurst, did not.
-The federation held a pacifist stance and created co-operative factories and food banks in the East End to support working class women throughout the war.
+This led to an increased societal understanding of what work women were capable of..
+Some believe that the franchise was partially granted in 1918 because of a decline in the anti-suffrage hostility that had been caused by pre-war militant tactics.

 Until this point suffrage was based on occupational qualifications of men.
 Millions of women were now meeting those occupational qualifications, which in any case were so old-fashioned that the consensus was to remove them.
 For example, a male voter who joined the Army might lose the right to vote.
 In early 1916, suffragist organizations privately agreed to downplay their differences, and resolve that any legislation increasing the number of votes should also enfranchise women.
 Local government officials proposed a simplification of the old system of franchise and registration, and the Labour cabinet member in the new coalition government, Arthur Henderson, called for universal suffrage, with an age cutoff of 21 for men and 25 for women.
 Most male political leaders showed anxiety about having a female majority in the new electorate.
 Parliament turned over the issue to a new Speakers Conference, a special committee from all parties from both houses, chaired by the Speaker.
 They began meeting in October 1916, in secret.
 A majority of 15 to 6 supported votes for some women; by 12 to 10, it agreed on a higher age cut off for women.
 Women leaders accepted a cutoff age of 30 in order to get the vote for most women.